947 (radio station): Rude Awakening

-The Breakfast Xpress
+Breakfast Xpress

-On 2 August 2010 the station revamped the morning show by renaming it Breakfast Xpress and appointing Darren Simpson as the new front-man in place of Jeremy Mansfield.
+On 2 August 2010, the station revamped the morning show by renaming it Breakfast Xpress and appointing Darren Simpson as the new front-man in place of Jeremy Mansfield.

 The show has been criticised for its childish nature, unprofessionalism, and poor production.
 The show became infamous for Whackhead's pranks which aired daily on the show.

 In 2017, Simpson announced that he would be leaving the breakfast show in order to spend more time with his family, but that he would nonetheless still host the station's drive-time show.

 This left listeners feeling confused and betrayed when they discovered that Simpson was to be the new host of sister station KFM's Breakfast Show and stepping away from the afternoon drive show on 947.